 The first thing you have to do when you take a vacation is to let go.
-I find that if I go on vacation, the hardest part about trying to relax is my mind is still back home and work.
+I find that if I go on vacation, the hardest part about trying to relax is my mind is still focused on work.

 Who will cover your work for you?

 Decide who will take over for you.
 Make sure that person is willing and competent enough to do the job.
 If you choose the right person, you’ll be more relaxed while you’re away.
 If you choose the wrong person, you might return to a lot of problems.
 If your boss decides who will be covering for you, then it’s out of your hands, and there’s no use worrying about it.

 You will need some form of communication in case there’s an emergency

 Make sure that your cell phone plan allows for roaming in the area where you’re vacationing.
 Sure, it’s nice to get away and have no one contact you, but what if there’s an emergency, and you need to contact someone, or someone needs to contact you?

 You might want to let your bank or credit card company know what your travel plans are and where you’ll be traveling because, with today’s enhanced security, your credit card sometimes won’t go through if you’re in a different country or state.
 You might also want to bring a backup card just in case.

 You might want to pay a few bills in advance if you’re going to be gone for a while and can’t access online banking, while on vacation.